RunestoneInteractive/thinkcspy/_sources/Lists/RepetitionandReferences.rst

    :correct: c
    :feedback_a: print(alist) not print(blist)
    :feedback_b: blist is changed, not alist.
-   :feedback_c: Yes, alist was unchanged by the assignment statement. blist was a copy of the references in alist.
+   :feedback_c: Yes, alist was unchanged by the assignment statement.

    What is printed by the following statements?